lm3nitro/Projects/Network Traffic Analysis/ICMP/ICMP Attacks.md

 Lets take a look at the scenarios below.

 ## Scenario 4: Traceroute Anomoly

-In this scenario, we will take a look to see how we can identiry a suspicious host using tcproute in our network.
+In this scenario, I will take a look to see how wcan identify a suspicious host using tcproute in our network.

 ```
 tcpdump -nr icmp_threat_actor.pcap 'ip[8] < 5' -vv